invernyx/livery-fixer/README.md

 - Validates `manifest.json` has `content_type` equal to `livery` and reads `creator` and `title`.
 - Looks under `SimObjects\Airplanes` for aircraft folders, parses `aircraft.cfg` (using `CfgFile`) and any `texture.cfg` files to build an internal model of packages, groups, and liveries.
 - Runs a sequence of fix/inspection routines (see list below) and prints results to the console.
 - Attempts to regenerate `layout.json` for each package by invoking `MSFSLayoutGenerator.exe <path-to-layout.json>` and prints any output or errors.
+The generator must be the specific `MSFSLayoutGenerator.exe` distributed with this package to ensure compatible output.

 Fix/inspection routines executed by `fix` (in order):